One Bowl Chewy Brownies

 The oil keeps the brownies moist and soft, and the extra egg yolk adds tenderness to the texture.
 You’ll notice that there isn’t any baking powder or baking soda in the ingredient list – this helps to ensure that the brownies don’t get too cake-like in texture.

-So to Summerize, Here’s How to Make Chewy Brownies
+So to Summarize, Here’s Why You’ll Love these Chewy Brownies

 Note: This recipe can be easily doubled and baked in a 9×13 inch pan.
-The bake time will be about the same.
+The bake time will be a few extra minutes – between 30-35 minutes at the same temperature.

 Make sure to try some of my other favorite brownie recipes!